Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 #### 2. Creating the Virtual Machine

-While the "Ubuntu Server 20.04" installation image is downloading you can already prepare the virtual machine.
+While the "Ubuntu Server 22.04" installation image is downloading you can already prepare the virtual machine.

 - Create a new VM in VirtualBox called "Ubuntu Server".
     - Assign 2048 MB of memory to it.
 If that is not possible on your machine, choose a larger or smaller amount of memory.
 Make sure the your virtual hard drive is large enough.
     - A maximum size 6 GB for the virtual hard drive should be enough for this exercise.
 If you choose "dynamic allocation" the actual image size should not grow beyond 4 GB during this exercise.
 If you are very limited on disk space you can also try a smaller disk size than 6 GB.
 - After the creation the virtual machine shows up in the "VirtualBox Manager" open the settings of the VM and
-    - Inspect the settings of the virtual machine and set the video memory to 32 MB.
+    - ... inspect the settings of the virtual machine and set the video memory to 32 MB.
-    - When the Ubuntu installation image finished downloading, mount the `ubuntu-20.04.3-live-server-amd64.iso` to your virtual machine's cdrom drive (Storage -> Controller: IDE -> "Add optical drive").
+    - When the Ubuntu installation image has finished downloading, mount the `ubuntu-22.04.1-live-server-amd64.iso` to your virtual machine's cdrom drive (Storage -> Controller: IDE -> "Attributes: Optical Drive" -> Choose).

 #### 2. Ubuntu installation process